calvinmorett/tEchoes---Search-Engine/README.md

 ![Example](_images/example.png)

 ## Inspiration
 The Web Is *Mostly* Full of Garbage.
 We all note that daily.
-But how can we look at it's bright side?
+But how can we look at it's bright side? <BR>
 The answer is pretty simple.

---
 ## Tagline
 *Alternate:* Echo your search across multiple websites from one location.